Fred P. Branson: Initial career

-Political life
+Political and judicial career

 Fred discovered a love for politics while a youth in Georgia.
+In 1907 he won a term in the Oklahoma House of Representatives in the First Oklahoma Legislature, but declined to run again.
 In the summer of 1908, he was nominated as a representative to the State Democratic Committee as representative for Muskogee County, where he served until 1912, including three years as committee chairman.
 He resigned both positions after the party scored impressive wins in the 1912 elections.
-In April 1914, he was appointed to fill the unexpired term of R. C. Allen, who had earlier resigned as the judge of the Third Judicial District. elected County Attorney of Muskogee County, Oklahoma for two terms.
-Then he was appointed District Judge for the Judicial District comprising Muskogee and Wagoner County, Oklahoma.
-Then he ran for the Supreme Court of Oklahoma, and was elected for a 6-year term.
+In April 1914, he was appointed to fill the unexpired term of R. C. Allen, who had earlier resigned as the judge of the Third Judicial District.
+He was thereafter elected County Attorney of Muskogee County, for two terms.
+Then he was appointed District Judge for the Judicial District comprising Muskogee and Wagoner County.
+Afterward, he ran for the Oklahoma Supreme Court, and was elected for a 6-year term.
 He served two of the six years as Chief Justice of the Oklahoma Supreme Court.

-While serving as Chief Justice, the Oklahoma House of Representatives voted to impeach Governor Henry Johnston on December 12, 1927.
-By the next morning, the House had also voted to impeach the Chief Justice, who had already ruled that the impeachment session had no legal standing, because the Governor had not called for the special session and the Oklahoma constitution did not give the legislative body the power to call itself into session.
+While serving as chief justice, the Oklahoma House of Representatives voted to impeach Governor Henry Johnston on December 12, 1927.
+By the next morning, the House had also voted to impeach the chief justice, who had already ruled that the impeachment session had no legal standing, because the governor had not called for the special session and the Oklahoma constitution did not give the legislative body the power to call itself into session.

-Later life
+Later career

 After leaving the Oklahoma Supreme Court, Branson moved to Texas, where he became very successful investing in oil leases that made him very wealthy.
-Then, Oklahoma Governor Roy J. Turner appointed Fred as President of the Grand River Dam Authority (GRDA), where he remained until 1959.
+Oklahoma Governor Roy J. Turner appointed Branson president of the Grand River Dam Authority (GRDA), where he remained until 1959.
 After GRDA, he went back into elective politics.
 He made two tries to become the Democratic candidate for U. S. House of Representatives, but neither succeeded.
-He then announced his intention to run for Governor, but withdrew after former Governor Turner announced his own candidacy.
+He then announced his intention to run for governor, but withdrew after former governor Turner announced his own candidacy.

-Personal
+Personal life

-He married Eula Jeans in 1903, who preceded him in death.
-No children were born to this union.
-Mrs. Branson died January 27, 1950, and was buried in the Branson mausoleum in Myrtle Hill Cemetery, Rome, Georgia.
+He married Eula Jeans in 1904, who preceded him in death.
+No children were born to them.
+Eula Jeans Branson died January 27, 1960, in Muscogee, Oklahoma, and was buried in the Branson Mausoleum in Myrtle Hill Cemetery in Rome, Georgia.